 Verbs used with a reflexive pronoun are known either as reflexive verbs or pronominal verbs.

-Reflexive pronouns are used in much the same way as direct-object and indirect-object pronouns; they typically precede the verb or are attached to the infinitive.
+Verbal reflexive pronouns are used in much the same way as direct-object and indirect-object pronouns; they typically precede the verb or are attached to the infinitive.
 In fact, reflexive pronouns are identical with the other object pronouns except in the third person and second-person formal.
-Here are the reflexive pronouns along with their English equivalents and sample sentences:
+Here are the verbal reflexive pronouns along with their English equivalents and sample sentences:

 - me — myself — Me lavo.
 (I am washing myself.)
 Voy a elegirme.
 (I am going to choose myself.)